Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 **Note**: You need to disable CRD creation during installation in case of such errors.

-## OpenSearch Node.Operator Fails with Unauthorized Code on OpenSearch Readiness Check
+## Operator Fails with Unauthorized Code on OpenSearch Readiness Check

 ### Description